Investing

 2. They let clients hold their wealth in their own name, meaning they retain access and control.

-While BPR is a valuable relief for clients, they can’t get it without taking on investment risk.
+While BR is a valuable relief for clients, they can’t get it without taking on investment risk.
 Clients will need to weigh up the 40% inheritance tax saving against the fact that buying shares in a trading business puts capital at risk, meaning they may get back less than they invest.

-To qualify for BPR, a company must not be listed on a main stock exchange.
+To qualify for BR, a company must not be listed on a main stock exchange.
 That means investing in the shares of unquoted or AIM-quoted companies, which can fall or rise in value more than those listed on the main market of the London Stock Exchange.
 Such shares may also be harder to sell.

 You should also make clients aware that tax rules and reliefs can change.
-There is no guarantee that companies that qualify for BPR today will always qualify in the future.
+There is no guarantee that companies that qualify for BR today will always qualify in the future.
 The value of tax reliefs will depend on each client’s personal circumstances.

 How Octopus can help you find the right investment for your client